 Help with controlling freshwater plants

 Invasive, non-native aquatic plants are a serious threat to the health of lakes, rivers, and streams throughout the state.
 Excessive invasive plant growth impairs fish and wildlife habitat and restricts recreational activities.

 Our aquatic plant specialist provides advice to those who need to remove or manage invasive plants in lakes and rivers.
 We can:

 - Advise on aquatic plant management, and monitoring methods.

 We can also assess plant communities, especially if there is a concern about an invasive non-native plant.
-We visits lakes and rivers to follow up on projects funded by the Aquatic weed management fund.
+We visit lakes and rivers to follow up on projects funded by the aquatic weed management fund.

 Aquatic plant data and research

 We conduct research and monitoring of selected aquatic-weed-control methods.